Performance optimizations

 If you run multiple instances on multiple machines, the library storage directory must be put into a network share (NFS) or you must use shared volumes (Docker).

-It is advised to use the Mongo/S3 content storage classes.
-See below for details.
+It is advised to use the Mongo/S3 content storage classes. for details.

-It is advised to use the MongoS3ContentStorage and S3TemporaryFileStorage classes of the h5p-mongos3 package.
+It is advised to use the and classes of the h5p-mongos3 package.
 You can also write your own custom content storage and temporary file storage classes for other databases.